Bella Bean Coffee Shop

 ### DB's Rustic Iron BBQ

-Brewster County brisket, ribs, turkey breast, pulled pork, sausage.
-Cooked low and slow on outdoor smokers.
-Not in the Ghost Town proper — DB's is a few miles up the road on FM 170.
-Plate dinners are huge.
-The brisket is genuinely excellent.
+Good ole' Texas BBQ — brisket, ribs, turkey breast, pulled pork, and sausage, cooked low and slow on outdoor smokers.
+Open 11am to 9pm, closed Mondays.
+Plate dinners are huge and the brisket is genuinely excellent.
 Counter service, picnic-table seating outdoors.

 Cooking at Stardust